stgoddv/whatsapp-clone-django-vuejs/readme.md

 > pip3 install -r requirements.txt

+4. Cd into django folder and apply migrations

+> cd djchat && python manage.py migrate

+5. Run django backend

+> python manage.py runserver

+6. Open a new terminal and cd into frontend folder

+> cd djchat/frontend

+7. Install required modules

+> npm i

+8. Finally run frontend dev mode

+> npm run serve

 ### Features

+Latest version: 1.0
+* Login and register forms
+* Send, receive, accept and reject invitations from another users
+* Profile with personal editable tagline
+* Emoticons supported

+Messages behaviour:
+* Message received by the server is marked with 1 check
+* Message received by the other user is marked with 2 checks
+* Message read by the other user is marked with a colored double check

 ### WorkInProgress

+Currently the efforts are focused on:
+* More unit testings in backend and frontend
+* Refactory of the Vuex messages architecture
+* There are some things that should be communicated by channels and not by rest API

 ### Roadmap

+* Two way registration for email verification
+* Dockerization
+* JWT cookie support
+* Groups support
+* Block users
+* Upload avatars
+* Optional sound when new message arrives
+* General settings panel
+* Emoticons selector
+* Send pictures
+* Send videos
+* Send links

+Please understand that this is a project that I'm doing as a hobby in my little free time.
+Feel free to make PR if you can work on some functionality.

 ### Contribution

-This is a pretty basic project that I did in a weekend.
+This is a pretty basic project that I did in a couple weeks.
 If you want to contribute improving this, adding more functionality of fixing issues I'll be glad to receive PR.

 ### License

 MIT License

-Copyright (c) 2019 Santiago Díaz de Valdés Williamson
+Copyright (c) 2020 Santiago Díaz de Valdés Williamson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal